 When a chiropractor adjusts your spine, the natural flow of the messages and energy in your nerves is restored and your body can go about its job without interruption.
 It’s just like if there were a river and a dam was built across it, the water couldn’t flow properly.
 When the dam is removed, the water can continue its flow.
 A simplified example, but it explains the process quite well.

 WHAT IS A CHIROPRACTOR?

-A chiropractor is a “health care professional concerned with the diagnosis, treatment and prevention of mechanical disorders of the musculoskeletal system and the effects of these disorders on the function of the nervous system and general health.”
-A chiropractor must have attended chiropractic college and earn a professional doctorate, which in most cases means that they already received a bachelor’s degree from another educational institution.
+A chiropractor is a “health care professional who is concerned with the diagnosis, treatment, and prevention of mechanical disorders of the musculoskeletal system and the effects of these disorders on the function of the nervous system and general health.” (www.wfc.org) A chiropractor will have attended chiropractic college and earn a professional doctorate, which in most cases means they will have already received a bachelor’s degree from another educational institution.
 They need to do a minimum of 1000 hours of supervised clinicals and must pass a board exam to become licensed.
 Chiropractic is usually categorized as alternative or complementary medicine.

 WHAT TO EXPECT AT A CHIROPRACTICE APPOINTMENT

 “Chiropractic treatment focuses on the relationship between the structure of the body (mainly the spine) and how it functions,” according to Wayne Jonas M.D.
 Since the chiropractor needs to see how your spine is doing, they will take x-rays.
 Most chiropractors will be able to tell from looking at a patient what their issues might be because of the position of the vertebrae (when lying facedown on an exam bench), how a patient is standing and their posture.